 Servant Leadership Principles

 If utilized properly and effectively, with a caring and empathetic attitude, Servant Leadership principles and practices are motivational tools for leaders without the necessity of special programs and enticements that provide only material rewards for superior performance.

 The following 9 Servant Leadership practices enhance employee motivation, as well as improve team-member personal growth – i.e. Self-Actualization levels.

-- Listen to their comments with a deep-seeded, caring and empathetic concern.
+2. Listen to their comments with deep-seated, caring, and empathetic concern.
 Observe their non-verbal communications.
 Maintain receptiveness of what is being said to understand the “will” and “intent” of their communications.
 Listen intently to the “spirit” and “mindset” of what is being said without injecting your leadership’s desire to solve their problems.
 Be a skilled, empathetic listener.

 3. Accept them as people with worth and value – or as Maxwell says, “Treat everyone like a “10”.
-Assume good intentions in every behavior, but refusing to accept bad behavior.
+Assume good intentions in every behavior, but refuse to accept bad behavior.
 Serve the organization by confronting and holding non-conformers to the same high ethical standards as others.

-- Exercise a high level of Emotional Intelligence (EQ).
-Expand your self-awareness, self-regulation and internal motivation – a passion for serving others with internal and conscious motivations.
+4. Exercise a high level of Emotional Intelligence (EQ).
+Expand your self-awareness, self-regulation, and internal motivation – a passion for serving others with internal and conscious motivations.

 5. Motivate through persuasive leading and building consensus within teams and groups.
 Exhibit strong relationship-building skills.
 Be there for them with a strong and sincere commitment to their personal and professional growth.
 Provide them with professional development opportunities, either off-site or with inter-departmental training.

 6. Involve them in the decision-making process.
 Empower them to make a decision within their groups with the understanding and knowledge that the decision is for the good of the organization, and not for their own benefit or notoriety.
-In addition, leadership is responsible for the moral and ethical development of all employees, which insures performance is in accordance to organizational standards.
+In addition, leadership is responsible for the moral and ethical development of all employees, which ensures performance is in accordance with organizational standards.